 The verbs you use in your executive resume are the bricks – and concrete breezeblock will give a different impression to redbrick or marble.

-If you don’t build your executive resume using verbs that are appropriate to your level of seniority, you won’t come across as a top-tier executive.
+If you don’t build your executive resume using verbs that are appropriate to your level of seniority, you won’t come across as a top-tier executive (read my full guide to using action verbs in a senior-level resume).

 Even if the task you describe are fundamentally the same, the language you use will establish your seniority in relation to that task – and you will be judged on that basis.